Wonsebolatan/IBM-Data-Analyst-Professional-Certificate/Data Visualization and Dashboards with Excel and Cognos/README.md

 - Designed and shared interactive dashboards using Cognos Analytics.

 ## Subfolders:
-- `project`: Contains all projects and labs for hands-on practice.
+- `Project`: Contains all projects and labs for hands-on practice.

 ## Skills Acquired:
 - Data Storytelling